zhangyhuaee/KinD/README.md

 ```shell
 python evaluate.py
 ```
+Our pre-trained model has changed.
+Thus, the results have some difference with the report in our paper.
+However, you can adjust the illumination ratio to get better results.

 ### Train ###
 Please download the [LOLdataset](https://daooshee.github.io/BMVC2018website/).
 Save training pairs of LOL dataset under './LOLdataset/our485/' and save evaluating pairs under './LOLdataset/eval15/'.
 For training, just run
 ```shell